 Fort Pierce Chiropractic.
-We completed an asset purchase of this clinic located in Fort Pierce, Florida and the third Florida addition in 2021.
+We completed an asset purchase of this clinic located in Fort Pierce, Florida and the third Florida addition during 2021.
 This clinic provides chiropractic care and the Company will be introducing medical services to the current patient base.

 Active Medical Center.
 We acquired the assets of this clinic located in Naperville, Illinois in June 2021.
-This clinic provides a variety of orthopedic treatments for various conditions through a combination of medical and physical rehabilitation services and will join the other two Mike Ditka clinics in the Chicago area.
+This clinic provides a variety of orthopedic treatments for various conditions through a combination of medical and physical rehabilitation services and will join the other clinic in the Chicago area.